unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 This is to avoid any accidents that might result in a data drive getting overwritten with parity information.
 You can achieve the same effect from the Unraid GUI via the ***Settings > Disk Settings*** option.

 3. Go to ***Tools > New Config*** and select the option to create a new array configuration.
 At this point there are two ways to proceed:

-### Option 1 - Assign drives as data drives

-a.
-Assign ALL drives as data drives.
-b.
-Start the array
-c.
-Make a note of the serial numbers of drives showing as unmountable as these are most likely our parity drives.
+    * Assign all drives as data drives, then start the array.
+Once it has started, make a note of the serial numbers of drives showing as unmountable as these are most likely our parity drives.

-### Option 2 - Use the Unassigned Devices plugin

-a.
-Try to mount each drive in turn to see which ones fail to mount.
-b.
-Make a note of the serial numbers of drives showing as unmountable as these are probably our parity drives.
+    * Use the **Unassigned Devices** plugin to try and mount each drive in turn to see which ones fail to mount.
+Then, make a note of the serial numbers of drives showing as unmountable as these are probably our parity drives.

 Now that you have identified the parity drives then:

 4. Go to ***Tools > New Config*** and select the option to create a new array configuration.
 This time it is advisable to use the option to retain all currently configured drives as this avoids the need to rearrange all drives (and thus reduces the chances of error).
 5. Go to the ***Main*** tab and assign the drives as required with the correct drive(s) assigned as parity.
 6. If you only had a single (`parity1`) drive then the order of the data drives is not important as far as parity is concerned.
 You can safely tick the **Parity is Valid** checkbox.
 With dual parity then since the parity1 and parity2 drives use different calculations they are **not** interchangeable so you will need to generate parity from scratch on both drives.
-6. Start the array to commit the drive assignments and you should see all your data drives have mounted and their contents are intact.
+7. Start the array to commit the drive assignments and you should see all your data drives have mounted and their contents are intact.
-7. If you ticked the **Parity is Valid** checkbox then run a correcting parity check to make sure this was a valid assumption.
+8. If you ticked the **Parity is Valid** checkbox then run a correcting parity check to make sure this was a valid assumption.

 The above process will not necessarily mean the data drives are in the same order so if you have any shares that have specific drive include/exclude then you will need to look at the contents of the individual data drives to make sure these are as you want them (and correct them if not).